arokem/2016-03-24-techconnect/slides.md

 <image src="images/huji-logo.png" height=100px> I am originally from West Jerusalem, Israel

+???
+I come from West Jerusalem, in Israel.
+In college, at the Hebrew University, I studied Biology and Psychology.
+This education provided a basis for my interest in interdisciplinary work and for graduate school...
 --

 <image src="images/berkeley-logo.png" height=100px> Ph.D.
 In neuroscience

---
+???
+...I came to the United States, and studied, at the University of California, Berkeley --

 <image src="images/stanford-logo.png" height=100px> Research experience in computational neuroimaging

+???
+After graduate school, I spent a few years conducting research in computational neuroimaging, as a post-doc at Stanford.
 --

  <image src="images/scipy-logo.png" height=100px> <image src="images/nipy-logo.png" height=100px> Open source software development

+???
+In graduate school, I started developing open-source software for computational neuroimaging, and became part of a community called "NIPY" (or neuroimaging in Python), which uses the Python programming language to develop open-source tools for analysis of data from human neuroimaging.

 ---